rtx1™ Adaptive Optics Retinal Camera

 World’s first clinical retinal imaging microscope

 The rtx1™ enables visualizing the living retina at the microscopic scale.
 While the optical resolution of every other retinal imaging technique is limited to 15-20 µm, the rtx1’s exceptional resolving power allows to examine details of a few microns in size.
 Images acquired with the rtx1 reveal previously invisible retinal structures, which are highly relevant to multiple pathological conditions.
-Click here to read more about clinical retinal microscopy, and click here to find a list of publications.

 Previously unseen retinal structures, now visible with the rtx1